Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/tableau.markdown

 1. Navigate to the ODBC Data Source Administrator in Microsoft Windows.

+{{%note%}}
-	{{%infosign%}} For instructions on how to access the ODBC Data Source Administrator, see this [Microsoft help topic]( https://docs.microsoft.com/en-us/sql/odbc/admin/odbc-data-source-administrator).
+For instructions on how to access the ODBC Data Source Administrator, see this [Microsoft help topic]( https://docs.microsoft.com/en-us/sql/odbc/admin/odbc-data-source-administrator).
+{{%/note%}}

 1. On the right-hand side of the ODBC Data Source Administrator window, go the System Data Sources tab, click **Add**.

 	<img src="/attachment_files/sbp/easysoft/odbc_data_source_administrator_1_3.png" width=478" height="339" />